siascone/ch-prepwork-git-reading/README.md

 ### Pushing and pulling code

 - `git push`
-    - This is a short hand command for `git push origin <current_branch>` and it will push any recent changes that you have staged and commited from your local repo to your remote repo on GitHub
+    - This is a shorthand command for `git push origin <current_branch>` and it will push any recent changes that you have staged and commited from your local repo to your remote repo on GitHub

-    - In the begining `<current_branch>` will most likely be `main`.
+    - In the beginning `<current_branch>` will most likely be `main`.
 As you start making your portfolio projects you will learn more about `branch`es and feature branching workflow

 - `git pull`
-    - This command will retreive any changes that your remote repo has and **pull** them down to your local repo.
+    - This command will retrieve any changes that your remote repo has and **pull** them down to your local repo.

     - Once you start pair programming you will use this command quite